UHF (film): Legacy

 UHF has since become a cult classic, becoming popular on cable and home video.
-The movie was released on VHS in Europe, the United States and Canada but, because of the little money earned at the box office, it soon fell out of print.
+The movie was released on VHS in Europe, the United States and Canada, and also on LaserDisc in the United States, but because of the little money earned at the box office, it soon fell out of print.
 In the several years UHF was out of print, it developed a cult following.
 It was released on DVD in 2002 by MGM and, in its debut week, it became a top ten bestseller in Variety magazine.
-The US and Canadian DVD contains numerous extras including a music video of the theme song, a commentary track featuring director Jay Levey and Yankovic (with surprise guest appearances by costars Michael Richards and Emo Philips and a phoned-in appearance by Victoria Jackson), and a deleted-scenes reel with Yankovic's commentary.
+The US and Canadian DVD contains numerous extras, including a music video of the theme song, a commentary track featuring director Jay Levey and Yankovic (with surprise guest appearances by costars Michael Richards and Emo Philips and a phoned-in appearance by Victoria Jackson), and a deleted-scenes reel with Yankovic's commentary.
 Shout!
 Factory released a special 25th Anniversary Edition of UHF on November 11, 2014, on DVD and Blu-ray, and Fabulous Films released the movie on Blu-Ray in the United Kingdom on July 27, 2015.

 Though Yankovic has considered the possibility of a sequel, he has not actively pursued this.
 He noted that UHF is "a product of its era, and comedy has changed so much over the decades", but also considered that the type of comedy predated the nature of Internet phenomena and viral videos.
 Yankovic further maintained the unlikelihood of a sequel to UHF in an interview, citing the underwhelming box office returns of the original, and lack of industry interest in financing another UHF project.

 Gedde Watanabe later reprised his role as Kuni for a guest appearance on The Weird Al Show in 1997.

 The music video for Yankovic's "Word Crimes" has the name George Newman on a test paper, and a Reddit account called u/George-Newman.

-A webseries called The Real UHF which was heavily inspired by UHF started in 2009.
+A webseries called The Real UHF, which was heavily inspired by UHF, started in 2009.
 It stars Dr. Demento, Neil Hamburger, and Count Smokula, and guest appearances including Devo and George Clinton.